Properties of hyperons in nuclear matter from chiral hyperon-nucleon interactions at next-to-next-to-leading order: Results

 \subsection{Nuclear matter}

-Since to the best of our knowledge nuclear matter results for the SMS $NN$ potentials of Reinert et al.~\cite{Reinert:2017usi} have so far not been reported, we present such results in this subsection.
+Since to the best of our knowledge nuclear matter results for the SMS $NN$ potentials of Reinert \textit{et al.}\cite{Reinert:2017usi} have so far not been reported, we present such results in this subsection.
 We focus on the potentials of highest order in the chiral expansion, namely N$^4$LO$^+$, which we use for our calculation of the hyperon properties.
-For comparison we present also results for the N$^3$LO potentials by Entem and Machleidt (EM) \cite{Entem:2003ft}, which have been used by Gerstung et al.~\cite{Gerstung:2020ktv}.
-It should be said that the actual calculations in that reference include also an additional effective density-dependent $NN$ interaction, derived from N$^2$LO $NNN$ forces following the prescription of Holt et al.~\cite{Holt:2009uk,Holt:2009ty}.
+For comparison we present also results for the N$^3$LO potentials by Entem and Machleidt (EM) \cite{Entem:2003ft}, which have been used by Gerstung \textit{et al.}~\cite{Gerstung:2020ktv}.
+It should be said that the actual calculations in that reference include also an additional effective density-dependent $NN$ interaction, derived from N$^2$LO $NNN$ forces following the prescription of Holt \textit{et al.}\cite{Holt:2009uk,Holt:2009ty}.

-Nucleon single-particle potentials in symmetric nuclear matter (SNM) and in pure neutron matter (PNM) at nuclear matter saturation density are shown in Fig.~\ref{fig:UN}, for the EM potentials~\cite{Entem:2003ft} with cutoffs 450 and 500 MeV and for the SMS N$^4$LO$^+$ potentials with cutoffs 400--500 MeV~\cite{Reinert:2017usi}.
+Nucleon single-particle potentials in SNM and in PNM at nuclear matter saturation density are shown in Fig.~\ref{fig:UN}, for the EM potentials~\cite{Entem:2003ft} with cutoffs 450 and 500 MeV and for the SMS N$^4$LO$^+$ potentials with cutoffs $400$--$500$~MeV~\cite{Reinert:2017usi}.
 Remarkably the momentum dependence of $U_N$ resulting from the SMS $NN$ potentials exhibits basically no variation with the cutoff, testifying that the residual regulator dependence at that order of the chiral expansion is indeed very small.
-In case of the EM N$^3$LO potential the cutoff variation leads to some spread in the value of $U_N$, however, also here the actual momentum dependence is very similar.
+In the case of the EM N$^3$LO potential the cutoff variation leads to some spread in the value of $U_N$; however, also here the actual momentum dependence is very similar.

 In the BHF approximation the total energy is given by